 The Cadaretta Windthrow is a red blend of Rhone varietals (76% Syrah, 15% Mourvèdre and 9% Grenache) from Cadaretta Winery based in Walla Walla, WA.
 The reserve-quality Rhone-varietal blend made from the top barrels of the vintage is sourced from six different grape sources and expresses a perfumed nose of violets, boysenberry, vanilla, anise and tobacco leaf that offers a soft mouthfeel with more boysenberry, violet, anise, black cherry, and vanilla has an added venison note.
 The soft and delicate wine had only 259 cases produced.

 Chianti Classico ‘Vigna Vecchia’ Gran Selezione D.O.C.G – $55.00

-Montefili wines is located at a historic azienda in the heart of Chianti and produces its Chianti Classico ‘Vigna Vecchia’ Gran Selezione D.O.C.G from a single vineyard 500m above sea level.
+Montefili wines are located at a historic Azienda in the heart of Chianti and produce its Chianti Classico ‘Vigna Vecchia’ Gran Selezione D.O.C.G from a single vineyard 500m above sea level.
 On the hilly terrain with Galestro and Alberese soil, the wine is made from 100% Sangiovese grapes and is aged 26 months in rotation between in large oak (30hL) and smaller barrels (10hL).
-Its depth of flavor which include notes of graphite, blackberry and cherry in addition to a muscular backbone allows this wine to age gracefully into 2040.
+Its depth of flavor which include notes of graphite, blackberry, and cherry in addition to a muscular backbone allows this wine to age gracefully into 2040.

 Muga Prado Enea Gran Reserva Rioja 2010 – $69.67